Research · Peptide synopsis

 What the mechanism research shows

-The published in-vitro pharmacology converges on three findings:
+The published preclinical pharmacology converges on three findings:

-Honest take: the in-vitro adipocyte lipolysis pharmacology of AOD-9604 is reasonably well-replicated.
-The receptor through which it acts is still not definitively identified in peer-reviewed work — an unusual and interesting situation for a peptide that has been in research circulation for over two decades.
+Honest take: the lipolysis pharmacology of AOD-9604 is reasonably well-replicated in animal-model and cell-based work.
+The receptor through which it acts is still not positively identified in peer-reviewed work — an unusual and interesting situation for a peptide that has been in research circulation for over two decades.

 The development history